POD Frequently Asked Questions (FAQs)

-The POD teams are currently located at William Farr House in Shrewsbury, and Halesfield in Telford.
-Calls to POD are charged at a local rate – the same as calling an 01743 or 01952 number.
+The POD team is currently located at Ptarmigan House, Shrewsbury Business Park, with 50 members of staff in the team.
+Calls to POD are charged at a local rate – the same as calling an 01743 number.
 However, if you have free calls or minutes as part of your phone package/contract, then the call will be free.

 The POD team is part of the NHS Shropshire, Telford and Wrekin Clinical Commissioning Group and is not employed by your practice.
 We have access to your medical records, but we cannot book appointments etc.

 All of your records are accessed securely and confidentially.

 What happens when I call the POD team?

 A dedicated call-handler will answer your call, ask you to confirm which practice you are registered with, and then confirm your name, date of birth and address.

 Your medical record will be accessed, and the call-handler will ask you to confirm which medications you would like to order.
 We will not accept ‘all of them’ or ‘everything’; we will need you to confirm each item separately.
 This is so that we can be sure that we are only ordering the items that you need.

 You may be asked to confirm how much medication you have left in your possession, and what dosage you currently take.
 You should always check your medication cupboard before ordering, and re-order when you have 7 days left.
 Please do not order ‘just in case’.

 If you find that you have a build-up or excess of a medication, please let us know.
 We can adjust the quantities so that everything falls in line and you do not need to make several calls to order.